prasannaprajapati/AXI_UVM_Verification/README.md

 5. Out of order transaction
 6. All possible response

+Note: This implementation references @ShravyaSamala's AXI VIP work.
+The AXI RTL/Design functions as an interface with embedded assertions and properties that verify the handshaking mechanisms of signals across respective channels.
+The verification scope is limited to the AXI interface protocol only, with no other design elements being verified

 Contributing :- We welcome contributions from the open-source community!
 Feel free to submit pull requests or open issues if you encounter any problems or have suggestions for improvements.

 License :- This project is open-source and free to use.
 We ensure that all contributions comply with open-source standards, and there are no copyright infringements.